Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 ### Project Structure

+#### Modules

-- __api/__ is a directory handling routing information and data transfer objects (DTOs).
+- __api/__ is a directory for defining the API structure that our frontend will interact with.
-- __common/__ is a directory contaning useful methods and classes for general use cases.
-This can include things like authorization, passwords, logging, properties, ....
+- __common/__ is a directory containing useful methods and classes for general use cases.
+This can include things like authorization, passwords, logging, and properties files.
-- __persist/__ is a directory for handling and saving data.
+- __persist/__ is a directory for defining and handling the data used in our application.
-- __service/__ holds the main method for your project, so you'll start it up from there.
-It handles connecting everything together and basically 'running' your project.
+- __service/__ holds the main method for the project,  and it handles connecting everything together and basically 'running' your project.

+#### Files in the Base Folder

 - __.gitattributes__ is a file with git configurations that are project-specific.
 - __.gitignore__ is a file containing regular expressions to describe files we don't want Git to keep track of when we make commits or push to GitHub.
   >A regular expression (regex) is a syntax used to define text matching the given pattern.
   >Check out [regexr](https://regexr.com/) and [regex101](https://regex101.com/) for some
   >common regexes, descriptions, and a playground to test some out.
-- __.travis.yml__ is a file for handling continuous integration and continuous deployment (CI/CD) setups for our projects.
 - __copy_properties.sh__ contains a shell script for copying properties during a CI/CD build.
 - __deploy.py__ is a Python script also assisting with deployment after a CI/CD build.
-- __Dockerfile__ is a file describing how to build an image of this program for containerization.
+- __Dockerfile__ is a file that defines how to build an image of this program for containerization through Docker.
-- __pom.xml__ is a file with project build instructions, dependencies, and other project information.
+- __pom.xml__ is a maven file with project build instructions, dependencies, and other information.
-- __README.md__ is sort of like the introduction file.
+- __README.md__ is a file that introduces the project.
 It's written in a format called [Markdown](https://en.wikipedia.org/wiki/Markdown) (the .md filetype), which allows for simple and easy formatting.
 Usually this file has descriptions of the software, instructions for setting it up, and any other information the developer(s) would like to provide to the end user.

-You might not end up working with a lot of these files (mostly just the files in the four modules: api/, persist/, and service/), but it's still super useful to know what they do.
+You might not end up working with a lot of these files, but it's still super useful to know what they do.
 Now let's take a look at the structure of a basic module.

 ![Example of a package's structure](images/module_file_structure.jpg)

-Firstly, you should notice that there's another pom.xml here.
-There is a difference between the pom.xml in the root of the project and the poms for each of the modules.
-The root pom defines project setup, dependency versions, and plugins, while the module poms actually include the dependencies needed.
-Pretty much everything else you will work with lives inside the main/ and test/ directories in src/.
+Firstly, notice that modules have their own pom.xml file separate from the one in the base folder.
+The root pom defines project setup, dependency versions, and plugins.
+The module poms only include the dependencies needed for their module.
+Everything else you will work with lives inside the main/ and test/ directories in src/.
 Going even deeper, all the actual java files are in the com.codeforcommunity package.
-The resources/ directory (which isn't required), contains files that may be used by the application, like configuration files.
+The resources/ directory (which isn't required), contains static data files that may be used by the application, like configuration files.

-Here's a more in-depth description of what the four modules actually do.
+Here's a more in-depth description of what the four modules actually do:

 ### Model, View, Controller (MVC)

-The api module is where all requests will enter through.
+The __api__ module is where all requests will enter through.
 It is the way that any external clients will interact with and view the results of our application.

-The common module is what handles authentication, properties, session management, emails, and logging.
+The __common__ module is what handles authentication, properties, session management, emails, and logging.
 It's kind of weird that we have an extra module for this, since all of this can probably just go in the service module, but we pulled it out since this code __rarely__ changes between projects, unlike all other modules.

-The persist module is where all *persisting* information will live.
+The __persist__ module is where all *persisting* information will live.
 It's the location of our jOOQ database object relational management classes, so all interactions with the database take place in there.

-The service module is what unifies everything together.
+The __service__ module is what unifies everything together.
 Since we want to avoid making the persist and api directories dependent on each other, there will end up being a few interfaces that are made available and implemented in service.

 If you've heard about it in Object Oriented Design (OOD) before, this follows the Model, View, Controller (MVC) design